turingschool/try-turing/fe-weekend/wrap-up/index.md

 ## Additional Resources

 - Learn more about the difference between Front-End and Back-End, and what you will learn and build at Turing by checking out [the program progression](../../what-students-learn)
-- <a target="blank" href="https://www.codecademy.com/learn/introduction-to-javascript">Codeacademy’s Javascript Course</a>
+- <a target="blank" href="https://www.codecademy.com/learn/introduction-to-javascript">Codeacademy’s JavaScript Course</a>
 - Jon Duckett's Front-End books (you can find these with a Google search)
 - <a target="blank" href="https://scrimba.com/g/gflexbox">Scrimba Flexbox course</a>